- 1 Comprehensiveness

 In samples with tumors, slice through all included fat while palpating and looking for lymph nodes, and submit all that are found.

-For lymph nodes taken for potential breast cancer metastasis, find out and report the procurement time and the time when put in formalin.[notes 2]
+For lymph nodes taken for potential breast cancer metastasis, find out and report the procurement time and the time when put in formalin.[note 2]

 - Measure the dimensions.
 For a lymph node with minimal surrounding fatty tissue, measure the greatest dimension (or 3 dimensions).
 For specimens with substantial amount of fatty tissue, measure the specimen in 3 dimensions, and measure the greatest dimension seen for individual lymph nodes therein after serial sectioning.

 - Section lymph nodes if needed.
 Lymph nodes less than 5 mm may be submitted whole, while larger lymph nodes may be sectioned at 2-3 mm intervals.

 Definition of an enlarged lymph node